EPCCed/2026-07-27-Fortran-inter/episodes/01-arrays.md

   integer, dimension(10, 2) :: a
   integer, dimension(10, 2) :: b, c, d, e(10, 3)
 ```
+Note that the declaration `e(10, 3)` will override the `dimension(10, 2)` statement,
+however this mix and match approach is generally discouraged.

 One may also omit the `dimension` attribute:
 ```
   integer, dimension(10, 2) :: a